 Land confiscation, forced displacement, looting of crops, theft of cattle, poaching of game and violent acts against farmers, their families and workers continue to occur in some areas of the country.

 Muggings, bag snatching, carjacking and pickpocketing occur in Zimbabwe, particularly in urban centres and tourist areas.
-There has recently been an increase in armed robberies, assaults and other violent crime.
+Armed robberies, assaults and other violent crime also occur.
 Security risks are heightened at night, especially on city streets, around parks and in city centres.

 Police resources, such as vehicles and fuel, are scarce and help can be difficult to obtain.
 Police sometimes ask to be picked up at their police station and taken to the crime scene.
 There can be considerable delays and complications in pursuing the recovery of property and prosecution of offenders.